What next? Maintaining friendships in the longer term

 - Keep in contact with parents and keep a record of upcoming dates, e.g. hospital appointments, upcoming scans which may cause ‘scanxiety’.
 Scanxiety is a fear or anxiety about MRI or CT scans and their results.
 It’s commonly felt by those affected by a brain tumour.
 Scanxiety will look and feel different in every child, so ways of supporting them will vary.

 - Make sure you prepare the child and teaching staff prior to transition times.
 This may be between classes, year groups or even schools.
-Keep a record of all the work you’ve done with the child around telling their story, as this can help to support the child when preparing for a transition.
+Keep a record of the work you’ve done with the child around telling their brain tumour story and offer them any support they need at this time, such as help with friendships.
+This can be helpful when preparing the child for a transition.

 Communication with future schools and creating links for visits prior to joining will be key.
 This would include a list of who to contact for help.